What is a secured credit card?

 If you don’t pay your balance on time with an unsecured credit card, expect to pay interest charges and expect your credit to take a hit, putting you back at square one.

-Can a secured credit card boost your credit score?
+How to use a secured credit card to build credit

 Yes — you can raise your score in as little as 30 days with a secured credit card.
 Using the card properly can help you establish credit history, repair damaged credit, and improve your overall credit score.

-Plenty of card issuers offer you the opportunity to access your FICO score on a monthly basis, allowing you to monitor your progress and make changes where appropriate.
+Plenty of card issuers offer you the opportunity to access your credit score on a monthly basis, allowing you to monitor your progress and make changes where appropriate.

 Your card issuer will likely be sharing your repayment history with the three major credit bureaus (Experian, Equifax and TransUnion), so keep your credit in good health by making sure you don't spend more than you can pay off each month.